rbleattler/mdop-docs/mdop/appv-v5/how-to-transfer-access-and-configurations-to-another-version-of-a-package-by-using-the-management-console51.md

 ---
-title: How to transfer access and configurations to another version of a package by using the management console
+title: How to transfer access and configurations to another version of a package by using the App-V 5.1 management console
-description: Use the following procedure to transfer the access and default package configurations to another version of a package by using the management console.
+description: Use the following procedure to transfer the access and default package configurations to another version of a package by using the App-V 5.1 management console.
 author: aczechowski
 ms.author: aaroncz
 ms.collection: must-keep
 ms.date: 06/16/2016
 ---

-# How to transfer access and configurations to another version of a package by using the management console
+# How to transfer access and configurations to another version of a package by using the App-V 5.1 management console

 Use the following procedure to transfer the access and default package configurations to another version of a package by using the management console.